 In 2003, the Emerging Issues Task Force ("EITF") reached a consensus on, "The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments" ("EITF 03-1"), which provides guidance to assess whether there have been any events or economic circumstances to indicate that a security is impaired on an other-than-temporary basis.
 Factors to consider include the length of time the security has had a market value less than the cost basis, the intent and ability of the company to hold the security for a period of time sufficient for a recovery in value, recent events specific to the issuer or industry and for debt securities, external credit rating and recent downgrades.
 Securities on which there is an unrealized loss that is deemed to be other-than-temporary are written down to fair value with the write-down recorded as a realized loss.
 In December 2004, the Financial Accounting Standards Board ("FASB") announced that it will reconsider in its entirety all guidance on disclosing, measuring and recognizing other-than-temporary impairments of debt and equity securities.
+In June 2005, the FASB decided not to provide additional guidance on the meaning of other than temporary impairment and to issue proposed FSP EITF 03-1-a as final.
 Until new guidance is issued, companies must continue to comply with the disclosure requirements of EITF 03-1 and all relevant measurement and recognition requirements in other accounting literature.

 In December 2004, the FASB issued SFAS 123 (revised 2004), "Share-Based Payment" ("SFAS 123R"), which replaced, "Accounting for Stock-Based Compensation" ("SFAS 123") and supersedes Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25").
 SFAS 123R requires the measurement of all employee share-based payments to employees, including grants of employee stock options, using a fair-value-based method and the recording of such expense in our consolidated statements of income.
 The accounting provisions of SFAS 123R are effective for fiscal years beginning after June 15, 2005.
-The pro forma disclosures previously permitted under SFAS 123 will no longer will be an alternative to financial statement recognition.
-See Note 10 of this report for the pro forma net income and net income per share amounts, for First Quarter 2005 and 2004, as if we had used a fair-value-based method similar to the methods required under SFAS 123R to measure compensation expense for employee stock incentive awards.
-Although we have not yet determined whether the adoption of SFAS 123R will result in amounts that are similar to the current pro forma disclosures under SFAS 123, we are evaluating the requirements under SFAS 123R and do not expect the adoption to have a significant adverse impact on our consolidated statements of income and net income per share.
+The pro forma disclosures previously permitted under SFAS 123 will no longer be an alternative to financial statement recognition.
+See Note 10 of this report for the pro forma net income and net income per share amounts, for Second Quarter 2005 and 2004, as if we had used a fair-value-based method similar to the methods required under SFAS 123R to measure compensation expense for employee stock incentive awards.
+Although we have not yet determined whether the adoption of SFAS 123R will result in amounts that are similar to the current pro forma disclosures under SFAS 123, we are evaluating the requirements under SFAS 123R and do not expect the adoption to have a significant adverse impact on our consolidated statements of income per share.